amalon/hoganfam-trains/docs/class158.md

 Stations
 --------

-The door open and close animation takes 18 seconds (4 seconds to open, 10 seconds open, 4 seconds to close), so a station stop should be about that time.
+The door open and close animations take 18 seconds (4 seconds to open, 10 seconds open, 4 seconds to close), so a station stop should be about that time.

 This train can accelerate at 0.8 m/s<sup>2</sup> according to [Wikipedia].